andfinally/node-underperforming/README.md

 ## App setup ##

 Save a copy of `config-sample.js` as `config.js`.
 Enter the URLs for your [Slack Incoming WebHooks](https://api.slack.com/incoming-webhooks) and Post API.
+Alternatively, set the config properties in config-sample.js as environment variables.

 ## URLs ##